Andalucia in Winter: 10+ Best Things to Do By a Local

 10. Go wine tasting

-Wine tasting is one of those activities you can do any time of the year, but visiting mountainside towns and villages where you’ll find the best wineries in the summer is very warm.
+Wine tasting is an activity you can do any time of the year, but visiting mountainside towns and villages where you’ll find the best wineries in the summer is very warm.

-September and October are of the best months to go wine tasting and attend wine events, but early winter is a good option too.
+September and October are the best months to go wine tasting and attend wine events, but early winter is also a good option.

 The region of Cadiz has some of the best wineries in Southern Spain.
 You can taste traditional sherry wines in these wineries, mainly in Jerez and Sanlucar de Barrameda.